emailverifyapicom/docs-bulk/docs/status-codes.rst

 Additional Status Codes
 ^^^^^^^^^^^^^^^^^^^^^^^
+.. tip::	Some fault conditions are temporary.
+Retrying verification at a later time will usually result in a positive response from mail servers.

 :None:
 	No additional information is available.

 :AtSignNotFound:
 	The required '@' sign is not found in email address.

+:CatchAllConnectionFailure:
+	The secondary catch all verification failed upon connection.

+:CatchAllValidationTimeout:
+	The secondary catch all validation timed out.

+:DnsConnectionFailure:
+	The DNS connection failed.

+:DnsQueryTimout:
+	The DNS service failed to respond (timeout).
+A typical example of this status code is when a DNS server on the target infrastructure is configured incorrectly.

 :DomainIsInexistent:
 	The domain (i.e. the bit after the '@' character) defined in the email address does not exist, according to :term:`DNS` records.